alistaire47/passport/README.md

 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-`passport` offers a consistent framework for working with country names and codes, with functions for parsing irregular country names and converting codes and names in many languages and formats.
+`passport` smooths the process of working with country names and codes via powerful parsing, standardization, and conversion utilities arranged in a simple, consistent API.
+Country name formats include multiple sources including the Unicode CLDR common-sense standardizations in hundreds of languages.

 Installation
 ------------